skrattaren/apf.rst/apf.rst

 - [p.
 49/39] "[...] the Bursar, still happily living in the valley of the dried frogs."

-  The 'dolls' in the movie title "`Valley of the Dolls`_" refers to the pills to which the starlets were addicted.
+  The 'dolls' in the movie title **Valley of the Dolls** refers to the pills to which the starlets were addicted.

 - [p.
 51/41] "'Wardrobe?
 Er...
 Er...
 Isn't this the Magic Kingdom of